Gary Kemp

 Gary James Kemp (born 16 October 1959) is an English songwriter, musician and actor, best known as the lead guitarist, backing vocalist, and principal songwriter for the new wave band Spandau Ballet.

 Kemp wrote the lyrics and music for all 23 of Spandau Ballet's hit singles, including "To Cut a Long Story Short", "True", "Gold", "Chant No. 1 (I Don't Need This Pressure On)", "Through the Barricades" and "Only When You Leave".
 Spandau Ballet became one of the biggest British bands of the 1980s, generating over 25 million record sales worldwide.
 In 2012, Kemp was an Ivor Novello Award winner for Outstanding Song Collection.
 His brother Martin Kemp plays bass guitar in the band and is also an actor.
-Since 2018, Kemp has also toured the US and Europe with the psychedelic rock group Nick Mason's Saucerful of Secrets.
+Since 2018, Kemp has also toured the U.S. and Europe with the psychedelic rock group Nick Mason's Saucerful of Secrets.

 Early life

 Gary James Kemp was born on 16 October 1959, to parents Eileen and Frank Kemp in St Bartholomew's Hospital, Smithfield, London, within the sound of St Mary-le-Bow's bells and grew up in Islington, London, in a working-class family.
 He attended Rotherfield Junior School and Dame Alice Owen's grammar school in Islington and later in the sixth form relocated to Potters Bar.

 He was active in the Anna Scher Children's Theatre drama club, along with his brother Martin.
 He acted in various Children's Film Foundation television and film productions beginning with "Junket 89" in 1970, which starred Richard Wilson (later known for One Foot in the Grave).
 Kemp played the lead role in the 1972 film Hide and Seek alongside Roy Dotrice which was given a Royal premiere for the CFF's 21st anniversary, attended by the Duchess of Kent.
 Gary was interviewed about his role for Film 72.

 Kemp had a love for glam rock and also an interest in progressive rock.
 His first musical collaboration was with Anna Scher regulars Phil Daniels and Peter Hugo Daly.
 He performed with them on the children's television show You Must Be Joking! in 1975.
 Aged 14, Kemp played guitar with Islington-based The Same Band and future Spandau Ballet session keyboard player Ian 'Jess' Bailey.

 The first band he formed with Alice Owen's schoolmates Steve Norman, John Keeble and Tony Hadley was called Roots after Kemp and Norman saw the Sex Pistols perform at The Screen on the Green in August 1976.
 The band changed its name to The Cut then became power pop group The Makers, favourably reviewed by New Musical Express in Dec 1977.
 Martin Kemp joined as bass player when they became Gentry in July 1978 before transforming into Spandau Ballet and playing live for the first time at Blitz on 5 December 1979.
 The band's early success was driven by London's burgeoning nightclubbing scene in which Gary Kemp identified Spandau's role: "We are making the most contemporary statement in fashion and music."